water-bottle-it-project/personal-registry-app/README.md

 <!-- License -->
 ## :warning: License

-This web app is only for use for COMP30022 Web Information Technologies 2022 Semester 2 Project
+This web app is only for use for COMP30022 IT Project 2022 Semester 2 Project

 <!-- Contact -->